oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 FieldType MUST be a JADN type without Fields (Primitive, ArrayOf, MapOf), or a Defined type.
 If FieldType is a Defined type, FieldOptions MUST NOT include any TypeOption.

-*Note: JADN does not restrict TypeName and FieldName, but protocol specifications may establish naming conventions.*
+*Note: JADN does not restrict the content of TypeName and FieldName, but protocol specifications based on JADN MAY define naming requirements.*

 JADN type definitions are themselves information objects that can be represented in many ways.
 [Section 5](#5-jadn-schema-formats) defines several equivalent representation formats.
 This example (from [Protobuf](#proto)) defines a Record type called Person with three fields, the third of which is optional:

-**JADN definition of Person in JSON format:**
+**JADN definition of Person in [JSON](#rfc8259) format:**
 ```
 ["Person", "Record", [], "", [
     [1, "name", "String", [], ""],